-A free outdoors concert series and community resource fair showcasing women and gender non-conforming musicians, both international & local.
+A free outdoors concert series and community resource fair showcasing women and gender non-conforming musicians, both international & local, in the summer of 2019.

 The century-old suffragette message needs to be heard and updated to be made more inclusive.
 Women, especially women of color, still struggle for equity in their everyday lives.
 We’ll bring history alive with music, positioning the suffragettes as radical role models to explore gender imbalance throughout society–from music festivals to single mother households in low-wealth communities.